adityaS011/Road-to-AI-ML/README.md

 # Road-to-AI-ML
 Will be covering AI/ML syllabus , Step by Step from Python to Advance Neural Network
+### Try to Dedicate atleast 6 hours a day  for this roadmap

 ## 0. Python (Basics to Libraries): Week 0
     * Day1: Introduction to Programming and Basic Syntax of Python